beginning of content

 What happens during a dating scan?

-If your scan is done through your abdomen, you should not urinate (wee) before the scan.
+If your dating scan is done through your abdomen, you should not urinate (wee) before the scan.
 This makes it easier for the sonographer to see your uterus (womb).

 How should I prepare for a dating scan?